Rino-DG/CS61B-sp21/proj2/gitlet-design.md

 2. Field 2

+TODO:
+- Implement the helper methods that help guarantee persistence first.
+   - A lot of loading & saving you’ll be doing are similar to operations you did in lab 12 (Capers)

 ### Init Command
 **What is the best way to structure the .gitlet file?**
 >Separate files for commits, blobs, staging area, cwd (current working directory)